data301-2020-winter2/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 ![global sales and years active for consoles](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/Global%20sales%20and%20years%20active%20for%20consoles.png)

-*Figure 1.12 - global sales compared to years active*
+*Figure 1.12 - Global Sales Compared to Years Active*

 obviously PC is an outlier, so we removed it as predicted:

 ![global sales and years active for consoles, outlier removed](https://github.com/data301-2020-winter2/course-project-group_1019/blob/main/analysis/Aidan/Milestone_2/Global%20sales%20and%20years%20active%20for%20consoles%2C%20adjusted.png)

-*Figure 1.12a - global sales compared to years active (outliers removed)*
+*Figure 1.12a - Global Sales Compared to Years Active (outliers removed)*

 The XOne and PS4 are a pretty good choice, although relatively new, they are very similar, having been released within 7 days of each other.